mmu-webdesign/IWD-web-term2/rwd-marking-options.md

 ## Metadata

+Metadata is marked by reading the metadata in the HTML – the meta description tag and the title tag.

 * Little or no attempt to create relevant metadata for titles or meta descriptions.
 You haven't edited the code supplied to add these.
 * Limited or flawed attempt to develop relevant metadata for titles or meta descriptions.
 You may have started editing the code, but you haven't completed it.
 * Partial attempt to fulfil the required metadata for titles and meta descriptions.
 You have edited the code, but the metadata is not relevant.